kulshekhar/ts-jest/docs/user/config/babelConfig.md

 </div></div>

-#### Path to a `balelrc` file:
+#### Path to a `balelrc` file

 The path should be relative to the current working directory where you start Jest from.
-You can also use `<rootDir>` in the path, or use an absolute path (this last one is strongly not recommended).
+You can also use `\<rootDir>` in the path, or use an absolute path (this last one is strongly not recommended).

 <div class="row"><div class="col-md-6" markdown="block">